instructure/instructure-ui/docs/01-contributing.md

 `npm install`
 5. Restart Sublime Text

 ### Documentation

-Please update the documentation with any API changes, the code and docs should always be in sync.
+Please update the documentation with any changes, the code and docs should always be in sync.

 ### Build

-Please do not include the output of `npm run build` in your commits, we only do this when we release.
-(Also, you probably don't need to build anyway unless you are fixing something around our global build.)
+Please do not include the output of `npm run build` in your commits.

-### Guidelines

-Components should:

-- be high contrast aware (use color variables, meet [4.5:1](http://www.w3.org/TR/WCAG20-TECHS/G18.html) and [3:1](http://www.w3.org/TR/WCAG20-TECHS/G183.html)).
-- be keyboard friendly (proper use of tabIndex, logical tab order, ESC to close modals, etc).
-- be screenreader friendly (label all inputs, use native controls, use screenreader-only text).
-- have good test coverage.

-### Commit Subjects

-If your patch **changes the API or fixes a bug** please use one of the following prefixes in your commit subject:

-- `[fixed] ...`
-- `[changed] ...`
-- `[added] ...`
-- `[removed] ...`

-That ensures the subject line of your commit makes it into the auto-generated changelog.
-Do not use these tags if your change doesn't fix a bug and doesn't change the public API.

-Commits with changed, added, or removed, must be reviewed by another collaborator.

-### When using `[changed]` or `[removed]`...

-Please include an upgrade path with example code in the commit message.
-If it doesn't make sense to do this, then it doesn't make sense to use `[changed]` or `[removed]` :)